Aksal00/Vidumaga---Interactive-Learning-Application-HCI/README.md

-# Vidumaga - Early Childhood Development Application
+# Vidumaga - Interactive Learning Application

 Welcome to Vidumaga, an engaging and interactive application developed using Unity Game Engine for PC.
 This educational tool is designed to foster early childhood development through a variety of interactive activities and games.
 The application supports both traditional mouse input and features a cutting-edge hand recognition system for a truly immersive experience.